ChenLiu-1996/starter-hugo-academic/content/publication/pub_2020_num2/index.md

 ---
-title: "Substituting gadolinium in brain MRI using DeepContrast"
+title: "Substituting Gadolinium in Brain MRI Using DeepContrast"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here